strongloop/strongloop.com2/_posts/2019-01-30-meetup-quickly-build-apis-using-loopback.md

 published: false
 ---

 The Toronto Cloud Integration Meetup is planning an event for Tuesday, February 5, 2019.
-The topic is near and dear to our hearts: "Quickly Build APIs with Existing Services and Data Using LoopBack!"
+The subject is near and dear to our hearts: "Quickly Build APIs with Existing Services and Data Using LoopBack!"
+If you are in town, we'd love to meet you as we cover this topic.

 <!--more-->
 <img src="https://strongloop.com/blog-assets/2018/09/node+js-interactive.png" alt="Node+JS Interactive 2018" style="width: 400px"/>

-APIs are critical to modern applications and websites!
-Do you want to know how to quickly build APIs off of existing services and data?

-Details

-In this MeetUp, the developers of LoopBack 4 walk you through how to create and test your APIs on top of databases and services in a few steps, and reveal the magic behind it.
-We will also have other professionals in the field discuss how you can integrate LoopBack with the latest technologies, such as Blockchain, Kafka, and more!
+We interact with APIs regularly through our mobile and desktop devices!
+Modern apps and websites integrate them, and we want to help you build APIs off of existing services and data quickly and easily.
+To do so, some of our LoopBack 4 developers will demonstrate creating an API on top of databases and services in just a few steps, as well as show you how to test it.
+We will also have developers discuss integrating LoopBack with the latest technologies - Blockchain, Kafka, and more!

-Speakers from the IBM team include:
+Speakers from the LoopBack and IBM team include:

+- Janny Hou

+- Biniam Admikew

+- Jamil Spain demos on blockchain & loopback

-Janny and Biniam will do the presentation and demo, respectively.  _i think_ Jamil is going to do demos on blockchain & loopback
+and Biniam will do the presentation and demo, respectively.  _i think_ Jamil is going to do

 - Raymond Feng, IBM - [The Art of Building Node.js Projects at Scale](https://jsi2018.sched.com/event/HYVB)